kitschpatrol/tweakpane-plugin-color-plus/readme.md

 ## Overview

-The Color Plus plugin adds support for many additional color string formats to the [Tweakpane](https://tweakpane.github.io/docs/) UI library.
+The Color Plus plugin adds support for many additional color formats to the [Tweakpane](https://tweakpane.github.io/docs/) UI library.

 The plugin supports all [CSS Color Module Level 4](https://drafts.csswg.org/css-color-4/) formats and color spaces, and adds support for controlling colors stored as tuples / arrays, as well as additional color object formats.